utsav0/daily-dev-tips/src/pages/posts/streaming-desktop-sound-and-microphone-on-mac-with-streamlabs.md

 As the name suggests, this new virtual device will output two audio sources.

-Open up the "Audio MIDI Setup" app to set up new audio sources.
+Open the "Audio MIDI Setup" app to set up new audio sources.
 The quickest way is to use the Spotlight search.

 Click on the plus at the left bottom of the app, and select "Create Multi-Output device".